tms4517/dynamicRtlFileLists/README.md

   recursively (using `os.walk`) and uses the found file for parsing.
   The printed entry is still relative to the top-level directory unless `--absolute_path` is used.

-**Output file name**
-- By default the output file is named `<topmodule>.f`.

-**Troubleshooting**
-- If parsing fails for a file `getModules.py` prints a warning to `stderr` and continues.
-- If a submodule source file cannot be located the script prints a `Note:` to `stderr` and still generates the path where the file would be expected.

 **Help**